 Cancellation

-Should you wish to cancel please notify us as soon as possible.
-You will receive a refund of your deposit (minus the non-refundable application fee) if you cancel thirty (30) days prior to the start of the program.
-Deposits will not be refundable for cancellations made after this time period.
+Should you wish to cancel, please notify us as soon as possible.
+You will receive a refund of your deposit (minus the non-refundable application fee) if you cancel at least thirty (30) days before the start of the program.
+Deposits will not be refunded for cancellations made after this period.

-Program fees will not be refunded if you wish to cancel within seven (7) days of the beginning of the program.
-The deadlines are as follows:
+Program fees are not refundable if you cancel within seven (7) days of the program start date.

 Travel Insurance Recommendation: Kiyumi strongly encourages participants to obtain comprehensive travel insurance at the time of participant registration that covers trip cancellations due to personal circumstances such as illness or emergencies.